Aberdeen Sausage Starter Recipe

 This Aberdeen sausage starter recipe is a very delicious dish that carnivores will love.
 Beef and bacon are combined with the delicious flavors of Worcestershire sauce, parsley, oats, onion and more to give a delicious starter recipe which can be sliced up and served piping hot or warm from the oven, as you wish.

 Easy and Tasty

-This recipe is not difficult at all and you will enjoy the flavours in it, especially if you are a sausage fan.
+This Aberdeen sausage starter recipe is not difficult at all and you will enjoy the flavours in it, especially if you are a sausage fan.
 Homemade sausages are not something a lot of home cooks make but if you are having guest for dinner and you are out to impress, you could do a lot worse than this recipe, and you might find you like it enough to make more than once.
 It is certainly unusual anyway.

 The recipe also calls for oats, which have been used in traditional Scottish starter recipes for a long time as a way of bulking out the dish and saving money.
 Oats are filling but they are cheaper than meat of course.
-Nowadays they are used for their flavour because oats add a nice taste to the sausages.
+Nowadays they are used for their flavor because oats add a nice taste to the sausages.
 Enjoy these with a glass of red wine perhaps.

 - 450g (1 lb) stewing beef

 - 100g (3.5 oz) streaky bacon, no rind